Get started with Flipped Classroom

 Start discussions about the study material

-Make sure that the studying material you hand out is actively used by the students.
-You can use different types of materials such as video, text and articles, refer to web pages, animations or other things that suit your course, but the students should interact with the material and each other to benefit as much as possible from the Flipped Classroom method.
+Make sure that the students are actively using the study material you hand out, no matter the type of study material.
+The students should interact with the material and each other to benefit as much as possible from the Flipped Classroom method.
 To only read a text or watch a video is not enough.
-It is important to start discussions about the studying material and make the students think through the information they are processing.
+It is important to start discussions about the study material and make the students process the information they are recieving.

 Tools supported by KTH

 There exists many different tools for Flipped Classroom and KTH supports a few of them: